elliotttf/soapq.js/README.md

   payload: an array of API requests:
     [{
       endpoint: URL to send the API request to
-      method: The SOAP method to call
-      envelope: a SOAP XML envelope to send to the server }]
+      envelope: a SOAP XML envelope to send to the server
-  security: (optional) httpauth information for the API endpoint
+      security: (optional) httpauth information for the API endpoint {
-    {
           username: the API user
           password: the API password
         }
+    }]
 }
 ```